iamirmasoud/bulkboto3/README.md

 directories when transferring them.
 There are also some other features as follows.

 ### Main Functionalities
-  - Multi thread uploading/downloading of a directory (keeping the directory structure) to/from S3 object storage
+  - Multi-thread uploading/downloading of a directory (keeping the directory structure) to/from S3 object storage
   - Deleting all objects of an S3 bucket
   - Checking the existence of an object on the S3 bucket
   - Listing all objects on an S3 bucket
-  - Creating a new S3 bucket on the object storage
+  - Creating a new bucket on the S3

 ## Getting Started
 ### Prerequisites
 * [Python 3.6+](https://www.python.org/)
 * [pip](https://pip.pypa.io/en/stable/)
-* API credentials to access an S3.
+* API credentials to access an S3

 **Note**:
-You can deploy a free S3 server using [MinIO](https://min.io/) on your local machine by following steps explained in: [Deploy Standalone MinIO using Docker Compose on Linux](http://www.sefidian.com/2022/04/08/deploy-standalone-minio-using-docker-compose/).
+You can deploy a free S3 server using [MinIO](https://min.io/) on your local machine by following the steps explained in: [Deploy Standalone MinIO using Docker Compose on Linux](http://www.sefidian.com/2022/04/08/deploy-standalone-minio-using-docker-compose/).

 ### Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install `bulkboto3`.